notional-labs/fee-abstraction/x/feeabs/spec/02_state.md

 ## HostChainChainConfig

-The host chain config for an ibc denom
+The host chain configuration for an IBC denomination is as follows:
 - KeyHostChainChainConfig: `0x03<ibc_denom_bytes> -> HostChainFeeAbsConfig`

 ```go